jairsan/jairsan.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-Welcome to my (under construction) website.
-I will be updating this space in the following months to share more about my research.
+Welcome to my website.
+I will be updating this space in the following months to share more about my research and other interesting projects.

+I'm a PhD student at Universitat Politècnica de València (UPV), under the supervision of Prof. Jorge Civera and Prof. Alfons Juan.
+My thesis topic is Streaming Speech Translation, which can be defined as a Machine Translation (MT) task where the input is an unbounded, real-time stream that must be translated under some latency constraint.
+As part of my thesis, I have published multiple papers focused on the challenges of the Streaming ST scenario: data acquisition, segmentation, evaluation and streaming-specific architectures.

+Apart from this, during my PhD I have had the opportunity to collaborate with some of my brilliant colleagues at the MLLP research group, with whom I have jointly published research in Automatic Speech Recognition (ASR) and Text-to-Speech (TTS).
+Currently I'm also working as a Research Scientist at Apptek, with a focus on ASR systems.